POSH

 Important:

 Sextortion is blackmail.
 The offender wants panic, silence, shame, and control.
+Your child needs calm protection, not blame.

 This is a control pattern